Need help with your mechanical movement? We are happy to assist! Walk through the following steps and your movement should work beautifully!

 - If the hour strike is erratic or does not operate: Ensure the hammer/rod gap is correct.
 Check the left drum cable is not twisted on the drum.

 While the above works for the majority of our customers, if you still need assistance, we would be happy to help!
-Please contact our U.S. based support staff by Submitting a Request or by calling our Live Agents.
+Please contact our U.S.-based support staff by Submitting a Request.
 If you already have an open ticket with a Support Agent, please reply to the last email sent.